fruitsamples/UICatalog/ReadMe.txt

 1.5 - Beta 6 Release, updated to use xib file for MainViewController, fixed bad blur effect on UIView classes by properly rounding of coordinates, introduced "UIViewAnimationTransitionCurlUp/UIViewAnimationTransitionCurlDown" UIView transitions, adopted UITextField's "leftView" property.
 1.6 - Minor UI modifications, changed bundle identifier.
 1.7 - Improved custom UIPicker, Updated for and tested with iPhone OS 2.0.
 First public release.
+2.0 - Upgraded for 3.0 SDK due to deprecated APIs, more use of UITableViewController.
+2.5 - Minor bug fixes, all view controllers created from separate nibs, more use of properties, further code optimizations, added viewDidUnload methods.

-Copyright (C) 2008 Apple Inc. All rights reserved.
+Copyright (C) 2008-2009 Apple Inc. All rights reserved.